NIH Library Editing Services are only available to NIH and select HHS employees.

 Fellows and students have access to other formal writing and editing programs.

 Fellows have the option to submit ready-for-publication manuscripts to the Fellows Editorial Board.
-Submissions are accepted electronically and require a ten-day turn-around.
+Submissions are accepted electronically and require a 10-day turnaround.
 This is a comprehensive editing service provided by volunteer scientific editors.

 Office of Intramural Training Education (OITE)

-Postdoctoral fellows, postbacs, and summer interns have writing classes and career counseling support available through the OITE.
-NIH staff wishing to receive help editing medical school applications, please contact OITE.
+Postdoctoral fellows, postbaccalaureates, and summer interns have writing classes and career counseling support available through OITE.
+NIH staff who wish to receive help with editing medical school applications, please get in touch with OITE.